Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Simple Thaumaturgic Aid*

 Depending on the kind of thaumaturgic ability employed, the practitioner may find themselves in the need of a simple aid to their hex.
-This might be any otherwise innocuous item: a small notebook for thaumaturgic calcuations; a weighty granite marble with some small markings; a leather boot turned inside out.
+This might be any otherwise innocuous item: a small notebook for thaumaturgic calculations; a weighty granite marble with some small markings; a leather boot turned inside out.
 In any case, some thaumaturgy requires such an item.

 A simple thaumaturgic aid has no mechanical game effects, but any players interested in using thaumaturgy should be encouraged to considering purchasing one as a means to thematically flesh out their particular style (the weirder, more in-keeping with the world, the better) of thaumaturgy.